gemyneye/RockPaperScissors/README.md

 Understanding when certain tools (like ternary operators, that I used when first deciding the winner) are appropriate — and when a full conditional is clearer.

-## Next Steps / Possible Enhancements
+## Conclusion

-Add a simple browser UI with buttons
+I added a simple browser UI with buttons

-Display results inside the webpage instead of the console
+I display results inside the webpage instead of the console

-Allow the user to play until they choose to quit
+I made the game 5 rounds with an option to play again.

-Add animations or icons for the choices
+Added icons for the choices